Read Time:

 Living expenses

-Before a divorce, a couple may be planning for the expenses of a single mortgage, but with a separation comes the need for both exes to either pay mortgages or rent.
-While you may have planned to stay in your current home through your retirement, you may want to consider downsizing so the cost of housing (and all related utilities) doesn鈥檛 disrupt your retirement planning.
+Before a divorce, a couple may be planning for the expenses of a single mortgage, but with a separation can come the need for both exes to either pay mortgages or rent.
+While you may have planned to stay in your current home for the long term, it may be time to consider downsizing so the cost of housing (and all related utilities) doesn鈥檛 derail your retirement plan.

 Want the most from your retirement?
 Get smarter with Smart Strategies from 麻豆传媒.
 Your source for tips, tools and financial solutions that can help you live your best life.

-Not affiliated with the Social Security Administration or governmental agency.
+Not affiliated with or endorsed by the Social Security Administration or any governmental agency.